cagline/Buxfer/README.md

 ####TODO####
 Using Shared Preferences, Store transaction data on locally when network access not available.<br/>
-Then automatically Synchronizing stored data, when network access available.
+Then automatically or/and manually Synchronizing stored data, when network access available.